michelestofella/morris/newton/README.md

 * `max_n`: maximum iterations to be performed (default value `max_n=100`).

 As output, the function return:
-* `xn`: the zero of the function
+* `res`: a `Result` object containing three attributes: `res.x` is the value found at the last iteration (the zero of the function if the algorithm properly converged); `res.success` is a boolean flag indicating if the algorithm properly converged; `res.message` is a string containing information about the reason why the algorithm did not converge.

-An error (Exception) arises if one of the following conditions is reached:
+The algorithm does not converge and thus `res.success` is `False` if one of the following conditions is reached:
 * the derivative is zero
 * the maximum number of iterations is reached